Cyclic Cubic Extensions of Q: Irreducible trinomials up to rational equivalence.

 then $rt = l^2B$, $s = -r$ and $r^2 -t = l^2A$.
 Now $l$ divides $r$ or $t$; if it divides only one of them, we have a contradiction from $r^2-t= l^2A$.
 Hence $l |r, l |t$.
 So, $t = r^2-l^2A \equiv 0$ mod $l^2$.
 But $rt= l^2B$ with $(l,B)=1$ implies $l^2 \nmid t$ which is a contradiction.
 Therefore, $X^3-aX+b$ is irreducible. \end{proof}

-\begin{theorem} For an admissible integer $D>1$, the irreducible trinomials (up to rational equivalence) of the form $X^3-aX+b$ with $(a,b)=D$ and discriminant perfect square are given by $X^3 - zX +y$, where $y$ and $z$ are integers such that $(x,y,z) \in X^D_1(\Z)^*$. \end{theorem}
+\begin{theorem} For an admissible integer $D>1$, the irreducible trinomials (up to rational equivalence) of the form $X^3-aX+b$ with $(a,b)=D$ and discriminant perfect square are given by $X^3 - zX +y$, where $y$ and $z$ are integers such that $(x,y,z) \in X^D_1(\Z)^*$.
+Note that discriminant of the polynomial $X^3-zX+y$ is $x^2$. \end{theorem}

 \begin{proof} For $(x,y,z) \in X^D_1(\Z)^*$, $X^3-zX+y \in \Z[X]$ has discriminant perfect square and $(y,z)=D$.
 On the other hand, suppose $X^3-aX+b$ has discriminant $c^2 = 4a^3-27b^2$ and $(a,b)=D$.
 Thus $(c,b,a) \in X^D_1(\Z)$.
 Since we are considering polynomials up to rational equivalence, we may assume that if for any prime $\ell$, $\ell^2 \mid a$ then $\ell^3 \nmid b$.
 This is equivalent to $(c,b,a) \in X^D_1(\Z)^*$.\\ Since $D>1$, irreducibility of $X^3-zX+y$ follows from Lemma \ref{irreducibility}.